kalekundert/bind_dna/notebook/validate_cdna_display/denature_unligated_linker_n/via_competing_oligo/notes.rst

 - DNA/DNA duplexes may be stronger than DNA/RNA duplexes.
 (This sounds reasonable, but I have no idea if it's actually true or not.)

+- The oligo wouldn't remain bound to the mRNA, where it could potentially affect translation.

 Advantages of having the competing oligo bind the mRNA: